Latest news

 What is Cambridge Connections?

-The transport system is everything that helps people and goods move around Cambridge and beyond.
-It includes roads, footpaths, cycleways, public transport, parking, and the connections between them.
+Transport infrastructure is vital to planning for growth – it affects all the ways people and goods move around the region, including roads, footpaths, cycleways, public transport, parking, freight, and the connections between them.

 Our engagement purpose